paulskirk53/Observatory-wiki/NINA.md

 startup sequence for observatory:

 **Assumptions**
-	Mount is initialised at 270 and parked
+- Mount is initialised at 270 and parked
+- Camera is roughly focused

 connect:
-	Camera, auoguider, PHD2, Rotator, Dome, Sitech, focuser.
+- Camera, autoguider, PHD2, Rotator, Dome, Sitech, focuser.

 Sync:
-	Dome to mount
+- Dome to mount

+Move to target:

+Autofocus:
+- for best platesolve and image results

+Plate Solve - if it works, or
+Move away, but close to target and Plate Solve
-Move mount:
+Move to target
-	To platesolve object

-Plate solve
-		To accurately initialise Sitech